Multi-Vehicle Route Optimization (Fleet Routing Guide)

 Can multi-vehicle optimization include time windows?

 Yes.
-Fleet routing can optimize multiple routes while ensuring each stop is visited inside its delivery window.
+Fleet routing can optimize routes while respecting delivery windows.

 Can TrackRoad send routes to drivers?

 Yes.
-TrackRoad supports driver apps for iOS and Android, allowing drivers to view routes, reorder stops, mark stops visited, and update progress.
+TrackRoad driver apps allow drivers to view routes and update delivery status.

 Start Multi-Vehicle Route Optimization Today